Minyus/pipelinex/README.md

   "max_iter": 987
   "random_state": 42
 }
+cols_features = [
+  "Pclass",  # The passenger's ticket class
+  "Parch",  # # of parents / children aboard the Titanic ]
+col_target = "Survived"  # Column used as the target: whether the passenger survived or not

 # Run tasks: can be configured as a pipeline using Kedro
 # and can be written in parameters config file using PipelineX